open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/propagation.md

 Laravel, Slim) and HTTP libraries which facilitates context propagation for incoming and outgoing HTTP requests.

+**It is highly recommend that you use auto-instrumentation or instrumentation libraries to propagate context**.
+Although it is possible to propagate context manually, the PHP auto-instrumentation and instrumentation libraries are well-tested and easier to use.
 ### Incoming

 Auto-instrumentation for frameworks which implement the